a guide to llms.txt

 The goal is to provide LLMs with a single, easily accessible file containing the most salient info about the site, rather than relying on them to extract this from the website context.

-To get a bit nerdy, LLMs have a “context window” (a limit on how much they can read at once) and normal HTML is “noisy”—it’s full of navbars, footers, and tracking scripts that waste an LLM’s attention.
-An llms.txt file is pure markdown (plain text).
-It should allow the model to understand your site’s value in a fraction of the “tokens” making it more likely to give a high-quality, accurate summary.
+To get a bit nerdy, LLMs have a “context window” (a limit on how much they can read at once) and normal HTML is “noisy” - it’s full of navbars, footers, and tracking scripts that waste an LLM’s attention.
+An llms.txt file is pure markdown.
+It should allow the model to understand your site’s value in a fraction of the tokens, making it more likely to give a high-quality, accurate summary.

 what is llms-full.txt?

-There’s also a second, lesser discussed file proposed as part of the standard – llms-full.txt.
-Whereas llms.txt is a summary, the idea of llms-full.txt is to contain the actual content of the most important pages on the site – also in a plain text format for quick tokenisation by llms.
+There’s also a second, lesser discussed file proposed as part of the standard - llms-full.txt.
+Whereas llms.txt is a summary, llms-full.txt contains the actual content of the most important pages on the site, also in plain text format for quick tokenisation by LLMs.

 which llms currently support llms.txt?